 Again, a timetable is important!
 When are you going to take your vacation?
 Set deadlines to help you get ready for your vacation.
 When will you have the money saved up?
 What time of year is the best time to travel to your destination?
 When do you need to get passports and buy airline tickets, and make hotel reservations and other arrangements?
 Keep track on a calendar.
 Is this something you’ll be able to do in a few months, or will it take a few years?

 Europe?
 Disney World?
 Bali?
 Costa Rica?
 Cross-country road trip?
+A nearby National Park?
 Where do you need to go to make your travel arrangements?
 Where do you need to go to get passport pictures, etc?

 Why do you want to do this thing?
-To have fun and make memories together as a family!
-See relatives who live far away.
-Immerse yourself in history and another culture.
+Perhaps it’s simply to have fun and make memories together as a family!
+Or to see relatives who live far away.
+Or to immerse yourself in history and another culture.
+Or all of the above.

 Make a detailed list of the resources you’ll need to complete your goal and decide how you’ll accomplish each thing.
 Maybe it’s going to take a few years to save up the money.
 How will you change things in your day-to-day to save money?
-Does that mean giving up your daily stop at Starbucks?
+Does that mean cooking at home more often?
 Will you take on a few extra freelance jobs to earn a bit more?
 You get the idea.

 Secret #3: The trick to the How part of this is making sure the steps you write down are very detailed, very small, and easy to check off.
 Seeing the progress and forward movement — even tiny movements — will help keep you motivated.